 Route 5 Didcot to Harwell Campus

-New stepped cycle track (approx. 900m) along Wantage Road, between Didcot Community Hospital and the B4493 Wantage Road Roundabout will be part funded and constructed by Taylor Wimpey under Section 278 agreement.
+New stepped cycle track (approx. 900m) along Wantage Road, between Didcot Community Hospital and the B4493 Wantage Road Roundabout, part-funded and constructed by Taylor Wimpey under Section 278 agreement.

 Latest design drawings for Route 5G can be found below:

 - 5G - Detailed drawing No 1 (pdf format, 1.7Mb)

 - 5G - Detailed drawing No 2 (pdf format, 1.9Mb)

 - 5G - Detailed drawing No 3 - Levels layout (pdf format, 2Mb)